Graph Coloring for Multi-Task Learning: Problem Setup

 \section{Problem Setup}

-We formalize multi-task learning (MTL) \citep{Caruana1997} as optimizing a shared network while activating only a subset of tasks at each step.
+We formalize multi-task learning (MTL) \cite{Caruana1997} as optimizing a shared network while activating only a subset of tasks at each step.
 Each task contributes a loss whose gradients may align or conflict.
-We quantify conflict using (the negative of) cosine similarity, embed tasks in a conflict graph, and later use that graph to derive a schedule.
+We quantify conflict using (the negative of) cosine similarity, embed tasks in a conflict graph, and later use that graph to derive a schedule (see Supp.
+Materials Section P for a unique, modular, formulation and results with alternative measures of affinity).
 This section fixes notation and states the optimization goal that the proposed approach addresses.